erman18/Image-Stitching-NN/Framework-Update.md

 # Super Resolution Framework

+Command to export conda environment files

+The first environment is not cross-platform compatible:

+`conda env export --no-builds | grep -v "^prefix: " > environment.yml`

+Create a cross-platform compatible environment file, but it does not contain pip files which I added after copying from the previous generate files.

+`conda env export --from-history --no-builds | grep -v "^prefix: " > environment2.yml`

 This project contains 3 main modules which have been almost completely reworked:
 - img_utils : Contains training data set generation, validation data set generation and general image manipulation.
 - advanced : Contains custom Keras regularizers and callbacks that are used